LABSS/NetLogo2Mesa/Tutorial.md

 	self.setup_nodes()
 ```

 Remember that every time a new Node is instantiated the special `__init__` method is executed, this means that we can specify the initial properties of each Node within the `__init__` of the Node and not within setup_nodes.
 To define the random coordinates of each node we just use the default_rng instance we created inside the model and called VirusModel.random the [numpy.random.default_rng.integers](https://numpy.org/doc/stable/reference/random/generated/numpy.random.Generator.integers.html#numpy.random.Generator.integers) function returns an integer in a given range in this case we want an integer from 0 to VirusModel.space_width for the x and from 0 to VirusModel.space_height for the y.
-We have our random coordinates for each Node, now we give it an initial state, defined in Netlogo by the become-susceptible procedure that simply sets infected to False and resistant to False. and finally we set a virus-check-timer represented by a integer random from 0 to virus-check-frequency.
+We have our random coordinates for each Node, now we give it an initial state, defined in NetLogo by the become-susceptible procedure that simply sets infected to False and resistant to False. and finally we set a virus-check-timer represented by a integer random from 0 to virus-check-frequency.

 ```python
 class Node(Agent):